Is your child mixing up letters and sounds together when they read? Do they grow frustrated when they are trying to read?

 Since dyslexia affects speech processing as well, you may be recommended to seek a speech-language pathologist that can work with your child’s reading and speaking.

 If you’re concerned about your child’s reading and language skills, Apheleia Speech can help.
-Book a free consultation today for an initial evaluation for their speech development.
+Book a consultation today for an initial evaluation for their speech development.